Skip to main content

 Example Scenario

-In a CRM application, a user clicks the "Edit" icon next to a contact's name in a table.
+In a company management application, a user clicks the “Edit” icon next to a department’s name in a table.

-2. The next action is fillForm, which targets the "Edit Contact" form and uses the selected_contact variable as its Form model.
+The next action is fillForm, which targets the “Edit Department” form and uses the SF_input variable as the Form Model.

-3. A final show action reveals the "Edit Contact" form, which is now fully populated with the contact's data, ready for modification.
+Finally, a show action displays the “Edit Department” form, now fully populated with the department’s data.

 1.9. clearForm: Resetting User Input